mbwatson/flaskUsersAPI/README.md

 This uses `datetime`, `secrets`, `flask`, `flask_sqlalchemy`, and `flask_bcrypt`.
 The former two are part of the Python standard library.
 The latter will need to be installed.
 To do so, simply run `pip install flask`, `pip install flask_sqlalchemy`, and `pip install flask_bcrypt`.

-This is hardcoded for an sqlite database.
-To use, you will need to install sqlite.
-On a Debian-based system, run `sudo apt-get install sqlite3`.
+This is hardcoded to use sqlite database, although SQLAlchemy can be configured for other options.
+I'll describe how to set up sqlite.
+You will need sqlite on your machine; let's install sqlite3.
+You may already have it; if it's installed, the command `sqlite3 -version` will return a version number, as illustrated below.

+    `$ sqlite3 -version`
+    `2.8.17`

+If it is not present, the above command will throw an error at you, and you can install it with `sudo apt-get install sqlite3` on a Debian-based system.

 ## Setup